 Know Car Insurance Terms

 Buying car insurance does not have to be confusing.
 Forget about nice sounding packages like ‘full coverage’ which may or may not provide what you need.
 Instead, look at the individual coverage selections and what they mean.
+Car insurance also does not have to be expensive, there are loads of websites where you can find cheaper insurance!

 The collision coverage in your own policy covers damage to your car caused by impact with another car or object regardless of who’s at fault.
 The biggest mistake I see is people who figure their car is older and not worth this coverage and ‘I’ll get the other guy’s’ insurance to pay.
 Problem is, insurance companies can sometimes take their jolly time and while you wait, if you lack this coverage you also lack a car.